MATH250 Partial Differential Equations and Models

 • MATH111, MATH112, MATH113, MATH280

-• Final written examination, 3.5 hours.
+• Written exam, 3.5 hours.

 • The external and internal examiner jointly prepare the exam questions and the correction manual.
 The external examiner reviews the internal examiner's examination results by correcting a random sample of candidate's exams as a calibration according to the Department's guidelines for examination markings.

-• No compulsory assignments.
+• No compulsory activities.

 • Special requirements in Science